-Under direction, develops, implements, monitors, evaluates, and supervises the operations of assigned recreation program areas.
-Areas of responsibility include, but are not limited to: sports, cultural activities, enrichment programs, special events, and customer and business services, as well as facility management.
+Under direction, develops, implements, monitors, evaluates, and supervises the operations of assigned recreation program areas and facility operations.
+Areas of responsibility include, but are not limited to: sports, fitness, facility rentals, aquatics, concession operations, recreation classes, cultural activities, enrichment programs and services, special events, facility operations and rentals, District-wide custodial services ,and customer and business services, as well as facility management.
 Hires, trains, evaluates, and supervises staff; initiates new community-based programs and activities; and performs related work as required.

 Receives direction from higher-level management staff.
 Exercises direct supervision over assigned staff and volunteers.

-The Recreation Supervisor is a direct supervisory level class responsible for developing, implementing, monitoring, evaluating, and supervising the operations, staff, and activities of program areas and affiliated facilities to maximize service delivery to the community.
-Performance requires the use of independence, initiative, and discretion.
-This classification is distinguished from the Division Manager in that the latter is responsible for strategic planning and management of all District recreation programs.
+The Recreation Supervisor is a direct supervisory level class responsible for supervising staff, facility and custodial operations, programs, services, and activities of program areas affiliated facilities to maximize service delivery to the community.
+Performance requires the use of independence, independence, initiative, and discretion.
+This classification is distinguished from the Department Manager in that the latter is responsible for strategic planning and management of all District recreation programs and facility operations.